randomouscrap98/deskmess/README.md

 - Grid snapping
 - Ability to link cards together as parent / child, build trees you can move around
 - Sidebar with tree navigation for entire project
+- Find cards by searching content and titles
 - Fully local single file, save exact html and open it later where you left off, page will never update from underneath you (no server unless desired)
 - Import/export raw data so you can upgrade to newer versions when desired